TythosCreatives/sourdough/README.rst

 browse to the appropriate URL (say, "localhost:8000").
 You should see this README appear.
 Self-hosting is required for XMLHttpRequest loading of application assets.

+Because dependency management is submodule-based, be sure to initialize/update submodules with Git once the project is cloned.